mesoform/concierge-app-playbook/README.md

 # Role to create a Concierge managed image
+## Introduction
+The [Concierge Paradigm](http://www.mesoform.com/blog-listing/info/the-concierge-paradigm) is a powerful method of automating the management of running containers by simply using a service discovery system like Consul, and an event management system, like Zabbix.
+By using these, already well developed systems, you gain incredible control and information about the state of the system as a whole and fine-grained detail of all applications.

+A concierge managed application is one that fits naturally into this concierge environment and automatically registers itself for discovery, monitoring and scheduling.
+This playbook asks only a few simple questions about your application and the environment in which you expect to run it in, then spits out a Docker image at the end and performs the required system and integration tests to be Concierge managed and any custom tests you require for your application.

-## Using this role
+## About this role

-This role wraps up some common roles for creating Docker images ready to be used in a Concierge Paradigm environment
+This role wraps up some other common roles for creating our Docker images ready to be used in a Concierge Paradigm environment.
+The role has been split into 4 parts:
+1. configure-concierge-repo: This repository.
+The purpose of which is to get you your own custom repository setup to start building your application container
+1. create-concierge-app: This submodule role takes the variables, scripts and any files needed for your application and constructs the necessary application configuration files (if using templates) and orchestration files for managing the lifecycle of your application.
+1. create-concierge-image:
+1. create-concierge-tests

 If ran manually, there is a concierge-image.yml file which can be passed to ansible-playbook but many of the required variables and files will need to be set up locally.